Understanding Placement Test Functionality

 To see all of their myON placement and Star scores for the past two years, students can select See more under the scores.

 The student will see a graph that shows their Star scores over time (including myON placement Star scores).
 They will also see their days with reading and minutes read each day.
-Star Early Literacy scores have empty circles ; Star Reading scores have solid orange circles .
-(Students who have taken both Star Early Literacy and Star Reading tests will no longer see the Star Early Literacy scores.)
-Using the options in the top left corner of the graph, the student can choose to see ATOS ZPDs instead of Star scores.
+Star Early Literacy scores have empty circles ; Star Reading scores and myON placement scores have solid orange circles .
+(Students who have taken both Star Early Literacy and Star Reading tests will see the scores for the test type they took most recently - Star Early Literacy or Star Reading.)
+Using the options in the top left corner of the graph, the student can choose to see ATOS ZPDs or Lexile® scores instead of Star scores.
+Students can select Pause Animations under the graph to pause the animations on the graph.

 How do teachers and administrators see students' scores and progress?

-Teachers and administrators can see students' scores in the myON with Star report.
+- Teachers and Building Administrators can see students' scores in the myON with Star report.
 That report will identify whether each test score is a Star Reading score (SR), a Star Early Literacy score (SEL), or a myON placement score (M).
+(The report is not available to District Administrators.)

 Can I turn off the myON placement test?